 Almost 30 percent (12.5 million) of noninstitutionalized older people (65+) live alone in the U.S. today.
 Almost half of older women (46%) age 75+ live alone.
 Many of these seniors reported income at or near poverty levels.

 At United We Age, we are dedicated to helping seniors stay connected to their communities and navigate the challenges of aging with dignity.
 Our goal is to provide a social support network for seniors, especially those living alone, and to ensure that they experience quality of life in their later years.
 We also strive to raise awareness and build a positive image for seniors in the digital world.
 We are committed to making sure that age is never a barrier to seniors participating in the online world.

 David Lereah, PhD

-David Lereah is the founder and Executive Director of United We Age.
-His passion to support senior citizens in need stems from his three-year volunteer work for the Meals on Wheels program of the Senior Resource Association in Vero Beach, Florida.
+David Lereah, founder and Executive Director of United We Age, is dedicated to supporting senior citizens in need.
+He gained valuable experience during his three-year volunteer work for the Meals on Wheels program of the Senior Resource Association in Vero Beach, Florida.

-Dr. Lereah is a recognized economic expert in the financial services and real estate industries.
-Dr. Lereah is the former Chief Economist for the National Association of Realtors and the former Chief Economist for the Mortgage Bankers Association.
-He has appeared in the national media, including CNN, CNBC, The Today Show, NPR, NY Times, Washington Post and the Wall St Journal and has given speeches on the financial and real estate markets across the globe.
-Dr. Lereah began his career on the faculties of Rutgers University and the University of Virginia.
-He earned his BA in Economics from American University and a PhD in Economics from the University of Virginia.
+Dr. Lereah is a renowned economic expert in the financial services and real estate sectors.
+He served as the Chief Economist for both the National Association of Realtors and the Mortgage Bankers Association.
+He has made appearances on major national media outlets such as CNN, CNBC, The Today Show, NPR, NY Times, Washington Post, and Wall St Journal.
+Dr. Lereah has also delivered speeches on financial and real estate markets worldwide.
+He started his career as a faculty member at Rutgers University and the University of Virginia.
+He holds a BA in Economics from American University and a PhD in Economics from the University of Virginia.

 Dr. David Gillis